AlonsoCerpa/NeonEngine/README.md

 - Package manager: vcpkg

 ## Installation
+1. Download and install vcpkg.
-1. Download the following libraries using vcpkg:
+2. Download and install the following libraries using vcpkg:
 - glad
 - glm
 - assimp
 - glfw3
 - imgui
 - stb
-2. Download Visual Studio 2022.
+3. Download and install Visual Studio 2022.
-3. Download this repository.
+4. Download this repository.
-4. Open the file located in the following path: NeonEngine/NeonEngine.sln using Visual Studio 2022.
+5. Using Visual Studio 2022, open the Visual Studio solution file of this repo located in the following path: NeonEngine/NeonEngine.sln

 ## Demos